A Fun Day of Volunteering and Community…Join us!

 • We have Pre-Set vendor purchased white Canopy booths includes 2 chairs and 6ft Table.
 All others chose to bring their own Canopies, booths and chairs.
 Your village Supervisor has the list.

-16) Green Team: Litter Collection and Recycle all day 6am to 6pm.
+16) Green Team: Monitor by Golf Cart the entire Parade event and Route.
+Oversite of litter and Recycle bins all day 6am to 6pm.
 We have part- and full-time shifts.
 PUBLIC SAFETY is of the highest priority, and you must share the streets while using the Golf Carts.
 Volunteers 20

 Your Tasks are Profile.
 Please make sure your SCPOC Tee-shirt is visible.
 Do not cover with a Jacket or backpack.
 You will interact with VIPs to shuttle from parking lot at 1285 Homestead and Take Sponsors, Mascots and Grand Marshals to Breakfast of Champions 8am to 10am then move them to Main Event or Parade Start.